psmithiv/nioc/README.md

 ```

 #### "postConstruct"
-Lastly, a 'postConstruct' array may be defined on the bean object.
+A 'postConstruct' array may be defined on the bean object.
 This property consists of an array of objects containing a 'method' property (required) and an additional 'arguments' property.
 The 'methods' property defines what method to call on the bean post construction, while the 'arguments' array is a list of values to be passed as attributes to the specified method.

 ```js
 {